List of female viceroys in Canada

 This is a list of women who have served as viceroys in Canada.
 Canada is a constitutional monarchy with King Charles III as the reigning Canadian monarch.
-As the King does not reside in Canada, her daily responsibilities in the country are in the federal jurisdiction undertaken by the Governor General of Canada and by a lieutenant governor in each of the ten provincial jurisdictions.
+As the King does not reside in Canada, his daily responsibilities in the country are undertaken by the Governor General of Canada in the federal jurisdiction and by a lieutenant governor in each of the ten provincial jurisdictions.
 Collectively, these individuals are the King's official viceregal representatives.

 This list also includes women who have served as commissioners, an office in each of Canada's three federal territories with similar function to provincial viceroys.

 Governors general

 A total of four women have served, and one currently serving, as the Governor General of Canada.

 Lieutenant governors

-A total of twenty-four women have served, or are currently serving, as the lieutenant governor of a province.
-As of February 2025, there are seven serving provincial female viceroys in Canada.
+A total of 33 women have served, or are currently serving, as the lieutenant governor of a province.
+As of February 2025, there are 8 serving provincial female viceroys in Canada.